 Change in the retail experience was also discussed with companies like Ather Energy going all out and saying that the S-450 and the S-350 electric twins were backtracked and designed basis a new online retail concept.

 "Digital awareness within the dealer fraternity is at an all-time high.
-Dealers are aware that they need to fulfill and facilitate a relevant digital customer experience," said Nikunj Sanghi, director, International Affairs and past president of Federation of Automobile Dealers Association (FADA).
+Dealers are aware that they need to fulfil and facilitate a relevant digital customer experience," said Nikunj Sanghi, director, International Affairs and past president of Federation of Automobile Dealers Association (FADA).

 Nikunj Sanghi: "Digital awareness within the dealer fraternity is at an all-time high."